maziac/asm-code-lens/README.md

 Please refer to the "Feature Contributions" tab to see how to enable/disable certain features

+## Incompatibilities

+It has been reported a few times now that there might be problems using ASM Code Lens together with the [Z80 Macro-Assembler](https://github.com/mborik/z80-macroasm-vscode) extension.

+Both extensions do more or less the same.
+So, if you are doing Z80 stuff it is recommended to either install the "Z80 Macro-Assembler" extension or "ASM Code Lens", not both.

 ## Installation

 Install through Visual Studio Code Marketplace.